inroutephp/inroute/README.md

 You may have noted that in the example above `SomeCoolMiddleware` was passed not as an instantiated object but as a class name.
-The actual object is created at runtime using a [PSR-11](https://www.php-fig.org/psr/psr-11/) dependency injection container.
+The actual object is created at runtime using a [PSR-11](https://www.php-fig.org/psr/psr-11/) compliant dependency injection container.
 The same is true for controller classes.

 Create you container as part of your dispatching logic and pass it to the router using the `setContainer()` method.